Thursday, June 8, 2017

 CIGUAPAS: A DOMINICAN MYTH

-Wait… What is that rustling behind the trees?
+What that a rustle behind the trees?

 Find more about the Dominican Myth of Ciguapas here: